-For a long time, humans thought that turtles couldn’t really communicate with each other.
+For a long time, humans thought that turtles couldn’t communicate with each other.
 But over time and with tons of study, we’ve come to find that this couldn’t be farther from the truth.

 Verbal Sea Turtle Sounds